joelouthan/theologic.us/content/posts/resume.md

 Ephesians 2:8-10 (CSB)
 ```

 Now, as those saved by God, we have imperatives to fulfill.
 Because we are the children of God, we have commands to follow.
 Because Christ is our Lord and our God, we get to obey His law.
 For Christ’s works are your own.
 Christ’s life is your own.
 Christ’s life is yours!
 We have been justified, we are glorified!
 (Romans 8:30)

+The gospel is the good news that God looked upon me as a wicked, depraved, weak sinner and sent his Son to live and die so that I might be truly alive and free by the power of his Spirit.
+(Romans 5:9; 1 John 5:1, Romans 8:14-17)

+This is the gospel of Christ that I must preach so that all may know the love of Christ for their souls.
+Simply put, we are saved by no name other than Jesus Christ.
+(Acts 4:12)

 ## Ministry Philosophy